Nollamara

 Population growth drivers in Nollamara are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Nollamara statistical area (Lv2) is around 14,818.
-This figure reflects an increase of 2,039 people since the 2021 Census, which reported a population of 12,779.
-The change is inferred from the resident population of 14,329 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 73 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,972 persons per square kilometer, placing Nollamara (SA2) in the top 10% of national locations assessed by AreaSearch.
-The area's 16.0% growth since the 2021 census exceeded the national average of 9.7%.
-Population growth was primarily driven by overseas migration, contributing approximately 67.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Nollamara is estimated at around 14,820, reflecting an increase of 2,041 people since the 2021 Census which reported a population of 12,779.
+This increase represents a growth rate of 16.0%.
+The change is inferred from AreaSearch's estimation of the resident population at 14,329 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 74 validated new addresses since the Census date.
+This results in a population density ratio of 3,973 persons per square kilometer, placing Nollamara in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 67.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population dynamics project an above median growth for statistical areas analysed by AreaSearch.
-By 2041, the area is expected to increase by 2,289 persons, reflecting a gain of 13.2% over the 17 years.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate an above median growth for statistical areas analysed by AreaSearch.
+By 2041, the suburb is expected to increase by 2,306 persons, reflecting a gain of 13.2% over the 17 years.

 Frequently Asked Questions - Population